NLCfpeaccount/Fraud_transaction_detection_model/README.md

 # Proactive Fraud Detection for Large-Scale Financial Transactions

-This project implements an end-to-end machine learning pipeline to detect fraudulent activity within a massive financial dataset (6.4 million rows).
+This project implements an end-to-end machine learning pipeline to detect fraudulent activity within a massive financial dataset

+(64 lakhs rows or 6.4 million rows).
 By focusing on "account wipeout" patterns and utilizing high-performance gradient boosting, the system achieves a 92% F1-score.

 ## 🛠️ Technology Stack
 * **Data Processing:** `Pandas`, `NumPy`